Cultural History of Christianity (BA)

 - You should be aware that studying the cultural history of Christianity also involves Old Testament and New Testament studies, i.e. studying the Bible.

 Can be combined*

-English and American Studies (BA), French Studies (BA), German Language and Literature (BA), History (BA), Greek Philology (BA), Indo-European and Indo-Iranian Studies (BA), Italian Studies (BA), Japanese Studies (BA), Art History (BA), Latin Philology (BA), Computational Linguistics (BA), Medieval Latin and Neo-Latin (BA), Scandinavian Studies (BA), Business and Economics (BA), Philosophy (BA), Political Science (BA), Sociology (BA), Theatre and Media Studies (BA)
+English and American Studies (BA), French Studies (BA), German Language and Literature (BA), History (BA), Greek Philology (BA), Indo-European and Indo-Iranian Studies (BA), Islamic-Religious Studies (BA), Italian Studies (BA), Japanese Studies (BA), Art History (BA), Latin Philology (BA), Medieval Latin and Neo-Latin (BA), Business and Economics (BA), Philosophy (BA), Political Science (BA), Scandinavian Studies (BA), Sociology (BA), Theatre and Media Studies (BA)

 *These courses are scheduled in such a way that the subjects can usually be combined without overlapping.

 Can be combined after consulting a study advisor*

 Book Studies (BA), Computational Linguistics (BA), Digital Humanities and Social Sciences (BA), Cultural Geography (BA), Hispanic Studies (BA), Oriental Studies (BA), Education (BA), Chinese Studies (BA)

 As it is not guaranteed that there will be no overlap between teaching times in this combination, you will be required to submit proof of consultation with a study advisor when enrolling.
 Please contact the Student Advice and Career Service (IBZ) or the Student Service Centre of the Faculty of Humanities, Social Sciences, and Theology.